Shreyas201/Airbnb-Data-Analysis-Visualization/README.md

 # Airbnb Data Analysis & Visualization

 ## 📌 Project Overview
-The Airbnb market has grown significantly, with pricing trends and availability playing a crucial role for hosts and travelers.
-This project explores Airbnb listing data combined with calendar data to derive insights into pricing trends, revenue growth, and bedroom-based pricing variations.
-Using Tableau, I created an interactive dashboard with five key visualizations to help analyze pricing by zipcode, availability, revenue growth, and bedroom pricing patterns.
+This project explores Airbnb listing data of Seattle (USA) combined with calendar data to derive insights into pricing trends, revenue growth, and bedroom-based pricing variations, helping hosts optimize their pricing strategies and enabling travelers to make informed decisions.

 ## 📂 Dataset Details
 The project utilizes two primary datasets:

 ### 1️⃣ Listing Data
-- Contains 92 columns with detailed information about Airbnb properties.
+Contains 92 columns with detailed information about Airbnb properties.
-- Key columns of interest:
+Key columns of interest:
 - Zipcodes – Geographic location of the listings.
 - Price – The listed price per night.
 - Number of Bedrooms – Total bedrooms per listing.
 - Date – The date of listing.
 ### 2️⃣ Calendar Data
-- Provides daily availability and pricing details for each listing.
+Provides daily availability and pricing details for each listing.
-- Key columns:
+Key columns:
 - Listing ID – Unique identifier for each property.
 - Available – Whether the listing is available for booking.
 - Price – The price for that specific date.